Overview

 Using monitor rules to define a policy rule that works as intended is the best method to identify the desired behavior before implementing them for all users.

-Rule evaluation
+Rule outcomes

 -